The Best Powered Mixer for Consoles & Box/Racks

 Gear Compatibility

-The main compatibility considerations include how many phantom powered mics you'll be using, the number and types of inputs, built-in effects, SD card recording, and the ability to directly connect to a computer for live show recording if that's what you need.
+Knowing how many phantom powered mics you'll be using is something to seriously consider.
+You also have to look into the number and types of inputs, built-in effects, SD card recording, and the ability to directly connect to a computer for live show recording if that's what you need.
+You may need to find the right page in the manual or specs sheet for this, but we've also provided much of the information right here.
 Another factor is checking to see if your speakers or the speaker you're going to buy have impedances that match the mixer's power.
 The most common problem caused by impedance mismatching is inefficiency which results in low headroom.
 Having the necessary ports and controls to monitor via stereo headphones is another important consideration.
 Some modern digital mixers come with USB connections for direct recording.
-You can do live recording with older analog mixers by connecting to a dedicated USB interface (Audio Interface) with USB connectivity.
+You can do live recording action with older analog mixers by connecting to a dedicated USB interface (Audio Interface) with USB connectivity.

 Desk/Console vs Rackmount Form Factor